huongmdang/QuantFinance/README.md

 ## Welcome to my Quant Finance repo!

 Thanks for visiting my repository!
-Throughout Quant Finance projects, I hope to provide you some insights regarding:
+Throughout Quant Finance projects, you may get some insights regarding:
 - How the eigenvalues contributes to explain the volatility of currency pairs.
 - The practice of principal component analysis (PCA) in replication strategy.